 The coaster has a maximum speed of 60 MPH.
 This provides plenty of stimulation for its riders.
 The coaster also contains a “wave curl” inversion to mimic an alley-oop surfing maneuver, the same one used by skateboarders.

 The “wave curl” loop uses a 360º counterclockwise loop to make riders feel like they are weightless.
-It copies the feel of a surfboarder projecting into the air and rotating to land back on their boards.
-Not only that it has been noted but the Pipeline Surf Coaster promises heights up to 110 feet into the air.
+It copies the feel of a surfboarder projecting into the air and rotating to land back on their boards and it has been noted the Pipeline Surf Coaster promises heights up to 110 feet into the air.

 The Pipeline track contains 2,950 feet worth of track.
 A dynamic start sends you barreling on a surfing journey that clocks in at about 1 minute and 50 seconds of total adrenaline-pumping ride time.
 Coaster riders will experience 5 airtime movements along the twisting and turning track.

-Keep in mind the required height to ride the Pipeline Surf Coaster is listed at 54 inches or 4 feet 5 inches tall.
+The required height to ride the Pipeline Surf Coaster is 54 inches tall.

 How Does the Pipeline Surf Coaster Compare to Other Roller Coasters at SeaWorld?